onecommons/unfurl_site/howitworks.md

 ### Cloud agnostic and location independent

 And because Ensembles maintain a persistent identity you can maintain these relationships as their internal implementations change -- even if their locations change, even if they migrate to different cloud providers using a very different implementations.
-Or not: these explicit relationships between published ensembles also enable you to catch potential errors if those changes violate the declared contracts between them.
+Or not: these references can also detect changes that violate the declared contracts between ensembles.

 ### Cloud as code

 Because Ensembles not just contain configuration but also reflects the state of live instances you can use the same development processes you for coding to also manage your IT infrastructure, for example:

-* use pull requests and sign-offs to manage change requests
+* use pull requests and sign-offs to manage updates and changes.
 * use feature branches and forks to manage deployment strategies
 * use CI/CD tests to validate changes
-* git web hooks that trigger automated deployment to enable secure resource isolation
+* use git web hooks to trigger automated deployment to enable secure resource isolation